The Fast Break – Victoria

 In summary

-My assessment of 12 climate models for Victoria is split between increased chances of being wetter and neutral (anything could happen), although our confidence in the wetter forecasts is low, given the poor form of models in recent months.
+My assessment of 12 climate models for Victoria is split between increased chances of being wetter and neutral (anything could happen).
 Temperatures are likely to be warmer for the next 3 months.

 Soil moisture